oowl logo

 Wrong model after switching profiles

-oowl needs at least one model per tier (cheap, mid, premium).
-Connect more providers in OpenCode's settings, then run oowl init again, or choose "enter manually" to type model IDs directly.
+Connect more providers in OpenCode's settings, then run oowl profile custom again, or enter model IDs manually.

 oowl update shows everything as modified